spences10/scottspence.com/copy/lets-work-together.md

 communication skills, and a deep understanding of Svelte and SvelteKit.

+You can Tl;Dr and skip straight to see [how much](#how-much) it'll cost.

-My expertise lies not only in developing robust, high-performance applications but also in empowering other developers through education, advocacy, and guidance.
-I'm proficient in identifying and solving complex problems, simplifying technical concepts, and translating them into easy-to-understand terms.
+My expertise lies in empowering other developers through education, advocacy, and guidance.
+I'm proficient in identifying and solving problems, simplifying technical concepts, and translating them into easy-to-understand terms.

-Furthermore, as an advocate, I serve as a bridge between your team and the broader Svelte community, helping you keep up with the latest trends, best practices, and technological advancements.
-This proactive approach can facilitate your product's adoption, visibility, and overall success.
+As an advocate, I serve as a bridge between your team and the broader Svelte community, helping you keep up with the latest trends, best practices, and technological advancements.
+This proactive approach can help your product's adoption, visibility, and success.

 Whether it's delivering top-tier workshops, leading and consulting on projects, or advocating for your product, my skill-set can drive